 For contested matters, the parties must file a joint statement of dispute by the applicable deadline, in substantial compliance with the appropriate form and instructions, which are available here.5 In the rare occasion where the parties cannot agree to a joint statement of dispute, each party shall submit a separate statement of dispute by the applicable deadline in substantial compliance with the appropriate form and instructions.
-Separate statements of dispute must by served upon the opposing counsel (or party if pro se) by e-mail or hand delivery.
+Separate statements of dispute must be served upon the opposing counsel (or party if pro se) by electronic filing, e-mail or hand delivery.
 Parties and counsel should be readily available to discuss the statement of dispute with the Court at any time after its submission.

 Parties submitting a joint or separate statement of dispute are bound to the positions, disclosures and representations provided therein, and any issues or arguments not included in the statement may be considered by the Court to be abandoned or waived by the respective party, even if they were previously stated in other pleadings.
+Absent a showing of cause or excusable neglect, parties may not raise new issues or arguments in a joint or separate statement of dispute that were not timely or properly included in their pleadings or reserve the right to later raise additional issues or arguments or materially alter or supplement the statement of dispute.
 Opposing parties may rely upon the statement's list of proposed evidence and witnesses to be presented at the hearing, and the failure to list certain evidence or witnesses may result in the Court denying the presentation of such evidence or testimony at the hearing.
+See Fed.
+R. Bankr.
+P. 9014(e).